yusufm/smallfactory/smallfactory/core/v1/SPECIFICATION.md

   Within a major version, changes are additive and non-breaking.
 Breaking changes require a major version bump.

 - Stable identifiers.
-  Inventory item primary key is `id`.
+  Every entity MUST have a globally unique, never-reused `sfid` (smallFactory ID).
+Entity-specific human-friendly IDs (e.g., inventory `id`) may exist but are not globally unique and are not the canonical identifier.

 - Transparent Git history.
-  All mutating operations auto-commit with clear messages and metadata (including `::sf-id::` for inventory changes).
+  All mutating operations auto-commit with clear messages and metadata (including `::sfid::<SFID>` for entity-affecting changes).

 - Deterministic behavior.
   Given the same inputs and repository state, operations produce the same results.